 Colour: Russets, reds, whites, yellows and purples.

-Depending on the content of starch: Baking or boiling potatoes.
+Depending on the content of starch: Baking or boiling vegetable.

-Baking potatoes have more amylose (a starch compound), and this better for mashing the potatoes.
+Baking ones have more amylose (a starch compound), and this better for mashing the vegetable.

-On the other hand, boiling potatoes have slightly more amylopectin (also, a starch compound) what helps them to preserve their form when you cook them.
+On the other hand, boiling ones have slightly more amylopectin (also, a starch compound) what helps them to preserve their form when you cook them.

 Some interesting facts about this tuber

-The potatoes that grow in North America did not arrive straight from the South American sources, but they came through European settlements.
+The vegetbles that grow in North America did not arrive straight from the South American sources, but they came through European settlements.

-If the climate has moisture and is fresh enough, potatoes may adapt quickly to different environments.
+If the climate has moisture and is fresh enough, it may adapt quickly to different environments.

-The oldest archaeological potato tuber dates from 2500 before the Christian era!
+The oldest archaeological vegetable tuber dates from 2500 before the Christian era!

 The Solanum Tuberosum is initially from a region of Chile, and the local indigenous cultivated it already.
 That was even before the Spanish conquest.